Burkhard Beins

 Burkhard Beins (born 1964 in Lower Saxony, West Germany) is a German composer/performer who works with percussion, selected objects and electronics.

 Living in Berlin since 1995, Beins is active in experimental music and electroacoustic improvisation.

 Since the late 1980s he has appeared on international festivals, concerts and tours throughout Europe and overseas.
-He is a member of several ensembles like Perlonex, Activity Center, Polwechsel, Trio Sowari, Phosphor, The Sealed Knot, BBB and also works with Keith Rowe, Sven-Åke Johansson, John Tilbury, Charlemagne Palestine and many others.
-At the same time Beins is also active in the area of sound installation.
+He is a member of several ensembles including Perlonex, Activity Center, Polwechsel, Trio Sowari, Phosphor, The Sealed Knot and BBB.
+He also works with Keith Rowe, Sven-Åke Johansson, John Tilbury, Charlemagne Palestine and many others.
+At the same time, he is active in the area of sound installation.

-He has released more than 30 CDs and LPs on labels like 2:13 Music, Zarek, Erstwhile Records, Hat Hut, Potlatch, Mikroton Recordings, Absinth or Confront.
+He has released more than 30 CDs and LPs on labels including 2:13 Music, Zarek, Erstwhile Records, Hat Hut, Potlatch, Mikroton Recordings, Absinth and Confront.
 His first solo CD, Disco Prova, was released in 2007, followed by Structural Drift, both combining field recordings, percussion material and electronic devices with digital multitracking.